The Value of Predictive Analytics in Retail

 One of the tools currently being employed by modern retailers is predictive analytics.
 In this article, we’re taking a look at what that is and how it helps brands build more meaningful relationships with their customers.

-Using a wealth of historical and real-time data gathered across customer touchpoints, predictive analytics helps brands identify potential customer trends and behaviour, and respond proactively.
+Using a wealth of historical and real-time data gathered across customer touchpoints, predictive analytics helps brands identify potential customer trends and behavior, and respond proactively.
 For instance, if a customer has purchased a raincoat, the next time they’re on the site, the brand could use predictive analytics to automatically prompt them to buy rain boots, as they are two items commonly purchased together.

 While this may still sound like science fiction to some retailers, most brands are already in a position to set up this capability.
 The pandemic forced most retailers to go online and embrace ecommerce solutions.
 With these tools in place, they now have access to a wealth of customer data that spans browsing behaviour, average shopping cart values, inventory, and purchase data.
 By integrating and harnessing these various data points — and pulling them into a centralized dashboard powered by Microsoft Dynamics, for instance — brands can access the right insights to reach their customers with the right product suggestions at the right time.